elauqsap/old.github.io/_posts/2013-06-26-command-line-fu---tds.md

 fi;
 {% endhighlight %}

 At the end of each loop there is a check to see if the process survived.
-This code does a similiar check and then adds the PID to a file and then throws a flag that we later use for errors.
+This code does a similiar check and then adds the PID to a file throwing the flag set for errors.

 {% highlight bash %}
 rm -rf pidList